- LLL Club

-The vision of the Mental Health Foundation is to create and inspire communities in which challenges to good mental health are recognized, understood, accepted, and treated.
+The vision of the Mental Health Foundation is to be the go to source for mental health awareness and education.

 In 2004, Kent County Suicide Coalition studies showed an increase in death by suicide among teenagers between the ages of 14 and 24 in Kent County.
 The Executive Director, Christy Buck and her staff decided it was time to do something about this!
 In- line with our mission “to create and sustain a community which supports and understands people with mental illness,” we created our Live Laugh Love: Educating Youth about Mental Health Program.